nil04bit/bank-account/README.md

 # bank-account
-A system to create a bank account and
+A system to create a bank account and adequately transfer, deposit or withdraw to other accounts